Willie Moretti: Show business connections

-In the late 1940s, Moretti became acquainted with comedians Dean Martin and Jerry Lewis while they were performing at Bill Miller's Riviera nightclub in Fort Lee, New Jersey.
+In the late 1940s, Moretti became acquainted with entertainers Dean Martin and Jerry Lewis while they were performing at Bill Miller's Riviera nightclub in Fort Lee, New Jersey.
 In earlier years, Moretti and Abner "Longy" Zwillman were watching the club's cardroom when it was previously owned by Ben Marden.
-In 1947, Martin, Lewis, Sinatra, and comedian Milton Berle all performed at the wedding reception of Moretti's stepsister.
+In 1947, Martin, Lewis, Sinatra, and comedian Milton Berle all performed at the wedding reception of one of Moretti's daughters.